holthe/AsyncAnalyzers/README.md

 [Travis CI](https://travis-ci.org) deploys the latest NuGet package to [Github Releases](https://github.com/holthe/AsyncAnalyzers/releases) along with its SHA-1 hash after it has been pushed to the [NuGet Gallery](https://www.nuget.org/packages/AsyncAnalyzers).

-1. Download the [latest release](https://github.com/holthe/AsyncAnalyzers/releases) (`.nupkg` and `.sha1` files) and check the SHA-1 hash of the downloaded files, e.g. for release v1.1.3:
+1. Download the [latest release](https://github.com/holthe/AsyncAnalyzers/releases) (`.nupkg` and `.sha256` files) and check the SHA-256 hash of the downloaded `.nupkg` file, e.g. for release v1.1.3:
 ```
-sha1sum -c AsyncAnalyzers.1.1.3.0.nupkg.sha1
+sha256sum -c AsyncAnalyzers.1.1.3.0.nupkg.sha256
 ```

 which should output `AsyncAnalyzers.1.1.3.0.nupkg: OK`.